Mild carpal tunnel symptoms most often affect the hand and

 - Numbness or pain that gets worse while you are

-using your hand or wrist, especially when gripping an object with your hand or
+using your hand or wrist.
+You are most likely to feel it when you grip an object with your hand or

 - Occasional aching pain in your